 Post-Doctoral Research Fellows, located at the University of Gothenburg, assist with various aspects of constructing the final measurement model, data validation, aggregation, policy-analysis, and training.
+The Institute has had almost 20 postdocs and research fellows over the years and most stay involved in various capacities as project managers, research associates, or participating scholars.
 The current post-doctoral research fellows are: